hikettei/cl-waffe/Readme.md

 As of this writing:
 - Broadcasting
-- Destructive APIs
+- Destructive APIs with a Simple Rule.
-- Rich APIs
+- Useful APIs like Numpy/PyTorch
-- Auto BackPropagations
+- Automatic Differentiation
 - Useful Lazy-Evaluation System
 - Tracing JIT
 - Extensible APIs

-## Broadcasting Matrix.
+## Broadcasting.

 See also: [Document](https://hikettei.github.io/cl-waffe-docs/docs/using-tensor.html#broadcasting)